-Yes, reach out to your Alcure provider when you're down to about 10 days' worth of naltrexone to provide lead time.
-Sometimes your provider may provide refills with your initial or subsequent prescriptions depending upon your situation.
+Yes, reach out to your Alcure provider when you're down to about 10 days' worth of naltrexone to allow lead time.
+Sometimes your provider may refill a greater number of tablets over prior prescriptions depending upon your progress and overall situation.
 Always reach out well in advance before you're completely out, though.

 What happens when I only need a maintenance supply of the medication?

 When to switch to maintenance use is a decision for you and your Alcure medical provider.
 Maintenance use involves periodic reassessment by your Alcure provider before receiving a new e-prescription and will vary with each client.
 Once you reach maintenance, you may cancel recurring payments and schedule occasional one-time visits with your Alcure provider as-needed.
 The cost of a one-time visit is equal to four weekly payments.
 Reach us at email@example.com to cancel recurring payments and later to set up one-time provider visits when you're ready.